 About Civil Aviation Authority

-The duties and responsibilities of the Afghanistan Civil Aviation Authority are;
+The duties and responsibilities of the Afghanistan Civil Aviation Authority are:

-2. Regulating and monitoring the activities of the air transport agencies and the providers of the air transport services in accordance with the international convention related to aviation to which Afghanistan has acceded.
+- Regulating and monitoring activities of the air transport agencies and service providers in accordance with the international aviation conventions to which Afghanistan has acceded.

-3. Regulating and monitoring the activities of the air transport agencies and the providers of the air transport services in accordance with this law.
+- Regulating and monitoring activities of the air transport agencies and service providers in accordance with Afghanistan civil aviation law (CAL).

-6. Issuing the Operation specifications and Air worthiness certificates
+- Issuing the Operation specifications and Air worthiness certificates

-9. Conducting necessary measurements for the registration of Civil Aircraft.
+- Conducting necessary measurements for the registration of Civil Aircraft.

-11. Protecting the interest of the beneficiaries of the civil aviation services.
+- Protecting the interest of the beneficiaries of the civil aviation services.

-13. Obliging the AOC holders to recompense the damages inflicted due to violation of terms contained in the operation specification.
+- Obliging the AOC holders to recompense the damages inflicted due to violation of terms contained in the operation specification.

-14. Leading and overseeing the Civil Aviation Training Institutes
+- Leading and overseeing the Civil Aviation Training Institutes

-15. Reporting to the relevant competent authorities and Ministry of Transport.
+- Reporting to the relevant competent authorities and Ministry of Transport.

 Performing other duties set forth in this law.

-The Afghanistan Civil Aviation Authority is also responsible for all airports of Afghanistan, its operations and development.
+- The Afghanistan Civil Aviation Authority is also responsible for all airports of Afghanistan, its operations and development.